Larger Quantities, Lower Prices

 - Light Requirement:

 - Soil Requirement:

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 All about Lotus Floating Lily Pads

-Yellow pond lily is a fast growing water plant.
-The leaves of the Yellow pond lily are very large and shaped like hearts; this provides shelter to the fish and other wildlife in the pond.
+Yellow pond lily is a fast-growing water plant.
+The leaves of the Yellow pond lily are huge and shaped like hearts; this provides shelter to the fish and other wildlife in the pond.
 The Yellow pond lily also has a stalk that will attach itself to the bottom of a pond or lake.
 This plant produces and lovely yellow blossom which contains lots of seeds.
 The Yellow pond lily will bloom from June to August.